kumuluz/kumuluzee-samples/README.md

 </repositories>
 ```

-We recommend that use the tagged examples as the latest ones may not be finished.

-The following examples are available:
+The following samples are available:

 - JAX-RS
 - JAX-WS
-- JPA
+- JPA and CDI
-- JSP
+- JSP and Servlet
 - JSF
 - Servlet
 - Websocket